-2.4.18 Norland Square, with its three long elegant terraces of stucco-fronted Italianate facades, featuring ornate console brackets supporting cornices over the 1st floor windows, main cornices above the 2nd floor and a plain cornice over the attic storey, is as much dependent on its communal garden for the pleasant ambience as on the buildings.
+Norland Square, with its three long elegant terraces of stucco-fronted Italianate facades, featuring ornate console brackets supporting cornices over the 1st floor windows, main cornices above the 2nd floor and a plain cornice over the attic storey, is as much dependent on its communal garden for the pleasant ambience as on the buildings.
 The gentle rhythm of the attractive basement and ground floor segmental bays below the continuous first floor cast-iron ballustraded balcony makes the terraces reminiscent of 1830's and 1840's seaside resort developments.

-2.4.19 All properties in Norland Square are Grade II listed and there is also an Article 4 Direction controlling the painting or repainting of the front or side elevations stucco, decorative mouldings and window joinery.
+All properties in Norland Square are Grade II listed and there is also an Article 4 Direction controlling the painting or repainting of the front or side elevations stucco, decorative mouldings and window joinery.
 The appropriate colour is Hopsack (BS4800 10 B 17)

-2.4.20 Even though of lesser architectural quality and not listed in their own right, the two terraces of Queensdale Road attached on both sides to the square's northern terrace contribute to the setting of the central listed terrace.
+Even though of lesser architectural quality and not listed in their own right, the two terraces of Queensdale Road attached on both sides to the square's northern terrace contribute to the setting of the central listed terrace.
 First floor balconies and restrained stucco mouldings establish a measure of quality despite varied ground floor fenestration.
 For this reason the terraces justify protection from unsuitable elevational alterations.
-Article 4 Directions are in place controlling all details of the front elevations, windows and doors of these terraces, and paint colour.
+This is now intended to be provided by Article 4 Directions covering all details of the front elevations, windows and doors of these terraces, and paint colour.